nus-cs2103-AY2425S1/ip/docs/README.md

 ## Conclusion

 Schedulo is a straightforward yet effective tool to help you manage your tasks.
-With features like adding different types of tasks, marking them as done, and finding tasks by keywords, Schedulo is designed to help you stay organized and on top of your work.
+With features like adding different types of tasks, marking them as done, and finding tasks by keywords, Schedulo is designed to help you stay organized.
 We hope you find it useful!

 ---